kaustubhhakim/atmodeller/README.md

 [![Python 3.10+](https://img.shields.io/badge/python-3.10+-blue.svg)](https://www.python.org/downloads/release/python-3100/)
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 ## About
 Atmodeller is a Python package that leverages [Google JAX](https://jax.readthedocs.io/en/latest/index.html) to compute the partitioning of volatiles between a planetary atmosphere and its rocky interior.
 It is released under The GNU General Public License v3.0 or later.

+## Citation

+If you use Atmodeller please cite (prior to manuscript submission, check back to see if this reference has been updated):

+- Bower, D.J, Thompson, M. A., Tian, M., and Sossi P.A.
+(2025), Diversity of rocky planet atmospheres in the C-H-O-N-S-Cl system with interior dissolution, The Astrophysical Journal, to be submitted.

+## Development

-Community development of the code is encouraged so please contact the lead developer if you or your team would like to contribute.
+Community development of the code is strongly encouraged so please contact the lead developer if you or your team would like to contribute.
+Atmodeller uses JAX so familiarise yourself with [How to think in JAX](https://jax.readthedocs.io/en/latest/notebooks/thinking_in_jax.html) and  [JAX - The Sharp Bits](https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html), as well as other resources offered on the JAX site and the web in general.
+You are welcome to enquire about the reasoning behind the structure and design of the code with the development team.
+Please add a corresponding unit test for new features that you develop.

 Current development team: